danielbodnar/awesome-stars/README.md

 - [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that lets you use plain English to instruct GPT3 or GPT4 to make changes to your codebase.
 - [jupyter-naas/naas](https://github.com/jupyter-naas/naas) - Low-code Python library to safely use notebooks in production: schedule workflows, generate assets, trigger webhooks, send notifications, build pipelines, manage secrets (Cloud-only)
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
-- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🎈 Automated README file generator, powered by large language model APIs
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🎈 Automated README file generator, powered by GPT language model APIs
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Mac app for crushing remote tech interviews with AI
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Chat with your data (SQL, CSV, pandas, polars, noSQL, etc).
-PandasAI makes data analysis conversational
+PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM